MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   DFRLab Dichotomies of Disinformation.

 DML:
 :   The Detection Maturity Level (DML) model is a capability maturity model for referencing ones maturity in detecting cyber attacks.
-It's designed for organizations who perform intel-driven detection and respo nse and who put an emphasis on having a mature detection program.
+It's designed for organizations who perform intel-driven detection and response and who put an emphasis on having a mature detection program.

 GrayZone:
 :   Gray Zone of Active defense includes all elements which lay between reactive defense elements and offensive operations.
 It does fill the gray spot between them.
-Taxo may be used for active defense planning o r modeling.
+Taxo may be used for active defense planning or modeling.

 PAP:
 :   The Permissible Actions Protocol - or short: PAP - was designed to indicate how the received information can be used.